Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 If you still experience out-of-memory in Docker, please try to decrease the number of CPU cores.
 With more memory, you may increase the number of parallel `g++` instances.
-TODO: how to change the number of parallel g++ instances

 To compile Coreutils benchmarks with GenSym, we first need to generate the C++ code and the executables by running: